garrandall/popular-music-data/tracks/no-reply-at-all-genesis.md

 ---

 Talk to me, you never talk to me.
-Ooh, it seems that I can speak.
+Oh, it seems that I can speak.
 But I can hear my voice shouting out.
 But there's no reply at all.

 Look at me, you never look at me,
-Ooh, I've been sitting, staring, seems so long.
+Oh, I've been sitting, staring, seems so long.
 But you're looking through me
 Like I wasn't here at all.
 No reply, there's no reply at all.

 Dance with me, you never dance with me.
-Ooh, it seems that I can move,
+Oh, it seems that I can move,
 I'm close to you, close as I can get.

 Yet there's no reply at all,